gooseberry/smoke/docs/games/arcane-dimensions.md

 !!!
 Info

-    You don't need to download the mod manually, the scripts will fetch the file from [Quaddicted](https://www.quaddicted.com) automatically.
+    Smoke will download the mod file from [Quaddicted](https://www.quaddicted.com) automatically.

 !!!
 Note